VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > dynamic throttling for sending the messages and dynamically control
 > how many parallel senders to use.

-* Our current event store implementation publishes a single, small message on on the service bus for every event that's saved in the event store.
+* Our current event store implementation publishes a single, small message on the service bus for every event that's saved in the event store.
 We could group some of these messages together to reduce the total number of I/O operations on the service bus.
 For example, a **SeatsAvailability** aggregate instance for a large conference publishes a large number of events, and the **Order** aggregate publishes events in bursts (when an **Order** aggregate is created it publishes both an **OrderPlaced** event and an **OrderTotalsCalculated** event).
-This will also help to reduce the latency in the system because currently, in those scenarios where ordering is important, we must wait for a confirmation that one event has been sent before sending the next one.
+This will also help to reduce the latency in the system because currently, in those scenarios in which ordering is important, we must wait for a confirmation that one event has been sent before sending the next one.
 Grouping sequences of events in a single message would mean that we don't need to wait for the confirmation between publishing individual events.

 ## Further changes that would enhance scalability